TravisWheelerLab/BATH/documentation/userguide/tutorial.md

       1.6e-28  110.7   0.1  seq1     3197980 3197584       1      0
 ```

-   3) Annotation - for each hit between the query and target frahmmer will prouduce an annotaion line containing usefull information about the hit.
+   3) Annotation - for each hit between the query and target, frahmmer will prouduce an annotaion line containing usefull information about the hit.
 As in the query header, the annotaion line lists the score, bias and Evalue for each hit.
 It also lists three types of coordinats for the hit.
 These include alignment start and end coodinates for the query (hmm-from & hmm-to) and for the target (ali-from & ali-to), as well as the envelope coordinates (env-from & env-to).
 The envelope is the region of the target which frahmmer identified as homologous and whose bound were used to produce the reported score, bias and Evalue.
 The annotition line also lists the frameshift and stop codon counts, the full length of the target sequence and alignment accuracy score (acc) which is the average expected per residue accuracy of the alignment.

 ```
    Annotation for each hit (and alignments):